sophieturnell/The-Very-Hungry-Caterpillar-Game/README.md

 - Moving the snake; and
 - Killing the snake when it collides with a wall.

 I drafted the logic for these elements as a reference on paper then used pseudocode to build the first digital draft in VS Code.
-I knew I wanted to add a score bar and timer so I factored in space for these in my wireframes and started to build the structure in HTML5, formatting it with the Flexbox layout module in CSS3.
+I knew I wanted to add a score bar and timer so I factored in space for these in my wireframes and started to build the structure in HTML5, formatting it with the Flexbox Layout Module in CSS3.

 ### Day 4
-I started to add the logic for the elements outlined above which relied heaviy on trial and error.
+I started to add the logic for the elements outlined above which relied heavily on trial and error.
 A combination of lists and adding tasks to a calendar enabled me to effectively manage my time throughout the project.
 My notebook is now full of amended lists as different items took priority.

 *First big success: moving the snake*
 <img src="./assets/snakeMovement.jpg">